 Sensor comparison: Nikon D7100 vs Sony A7 III

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Nikon D7100 features an APS-C sensor and the Sony A7 III a full frame sensor.
 The sensor area in the A7 III is 131 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Even though the A7 III has a larger sensor, both cameras offer the same resolution of 24 megapixels.
 This implies that the A7 III has a lower pixel density and larger individual pixels (with a pixel pitch of 5.94μm versus 3.91μm for the D7100), which gives it a potential advantage in terms of light gathering capacity.
 In addition, the A7 III is much more recent (by 5 years) than the D7100, and its sensor will have benefitted from technological advances during this time.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.